 How much does the Pitbull cost in India?

-The price of a Pitbull is influenced by many factors, such as its breed, breeder, location, etc. However, the average cost of buying a well-bred Pitbull in India would range from INR 20,000 to INR 45,000.
+The price of a Pitbull is influenced by many factors, such as its breed, breeder, location, etc. However, the average cost of buying a well-bred Pitbull in India would range from INR 8,400 to 45,150 with a median price of 20,600.

 Factors that Influence the Buying Price of Pitbull in India